 You can kill adult mealybugs individually by dipping a cotton swab in alcohol and holding it against their back for a few moments.
 For a full-bore infestation, an insecticidal soap will work to control mealybugs in quantity.
 If mealybugs invade your plant's roots, aystemic insecticides that contain disulfoton and imidacloprid will quell them.

-These pests suck the plant's sap and excrete honeydew excrement.
-While both the whitefly adults and nymphs feed on the plant's sap, the nymphs remove the greatest quantity, according to the University of Missouri.
-The whitefly nymphs appear as small white specks on the plant's foliage.
-Nymphs attach themselves to the undersides of the plant's foliage and feed for about four weeks before pupating into an adult.
-The plant's leaves will turn yellow and dry out.
-Eventually, the leaves will fall from the plant.
-Use an insecticide that contains sumithrin, pyrethrins, tetramethrin or resmethrin to kill the pests.
-Insecticidal soaps and horticultural oils eliminate the nymphs.
+One of the most common plant pests, whiteflies also suck the plant's sap and excrete honeydew.
+Both whitefly adults and nymphs feed on sap, but nymphs are the heaviest feeders and the biggest threat to your plant.
+Whitefly nymphs appear as small white specks on the underside of the plant's foliage, where they'll feed for about four weeks before pupating into adults.
+Use insecticide that contains sumithrin, pyrethrins, tetramethrin or resmethrin to kill these pests.

 5. Scale insects